-I am currently pursuing two main interdisciplinary research programs: one in PPE and political philosophy and another in ethics.
-These two research programs draw upon a wide range of fields, including political science, sociology, public choice theory, political psychology, biology, environmental science, and medicine.
+I am currently pursuing several interdisciplinary research programs in political philosophy, PPE, and ethics.
+These research programs draw upon a wide range of fields, including political psychology, sociology, public choice theory, environmental science, and medicine.

-I am also currently working on a second interdisciplinary research program in animal ethics which explores the relationship between the ethics of eating meat and health.
-Almost all members of post-industrial societies, including vegans, inevitably engage in practices—living in houses, driving cars, flying in planes—which harm animals directly or indirectly.
+Additionally, I am working on an interdisciplinary research program in animal and food ethics which explores the relationship between the ethics of eating meat and health.
+Almost all members of post-industrial societies, including vegans, inevitably engage in practices—living in houses, driving cars, flying in planes—which directly or indirectly harm animals.
 Such harms are justifiable (if at all) only because they are necessary to promote significant human interests.
-Importantly, however, a growing body of evidence suggests that eating meat itself can promote such improvements—specifically in health.
-I therefore argue that ethical vegans should concede that the same considerations which justify many of their own practices plausibly also justify eating meat under at least some circumstances.
+Importantly, however, a growing body of evidence suggests that eating meat itself can promote one of our most significant interests—our interest in health.
+I therefore argue that the same considerations which justify many practices common among vegans and non-vegans alike plausibly also justify some meat-eating.

 Essays Under Review

-Essay on existential risk [title redacted] (with Adam Gibbons; draft available upon request)
+Essay on existential risk and democracy (with Adam Gibbons; draft available upon request)